-Is Competition Good For My Defensive Handgun Skills?
+Is Competition Good For Self-Defense Handgun Skills?

 From the American Partisan, pistolsmith Dave Lauck offers some thoughts on using competition to increase your defensive hangun skills.